 - How to install ESP8266 board package to Arduino IDE?

-- Possible errors while uploading code to ESP8266 and solution.
+- Possible errors while uploading a code to ESP8266 and solutions.

 - Final circuit diagram for sending temperature and humidity data to thingspeak.